Janani-kannan/PROMPT-ENGINEERING-EX-NO-2/README.md

 # NAME - JANANI K
 # REGISTER NUMBER - 212224230102

+## Algorithm

+Step 1: Start the process.

+Step 2: Input the original text/document.

+Step 3: Select different AI platforms for testing.

+Step 4: Apply various prompting techniques to the text.

+Step 5: Generate summaries from each AI platform.

+Step 6: Evaluate and compare the summaries based on accuracy and readability.

+Step 7: Display the best summary result and stop the process.

 # SCENARIO:

 You are part of a content curation team for an educational platform that delivers quick summaries of research papers to undergraduate students.